New Research Sheds Light on the Causes of Social Anxiety Disorder

 Even people who have had a good, secure upbringing can experience social anxiety.
 However, if you have an inherited risk, you can learn to defy the tendency of avoidance and know what to do if the anxiety appears.
 Although the genetic risk is long-lasting, it does not mean that you have to live with the symptoms.
 There are good treatments for social anxiety.
 The treatment involves exposure to the feared situations and acknowledging your anxiety.

-Regardless of the cause of your social anxiety, specialized, comprehensive treatment can help you take control of your symptoms via targeted emotional and behavioral interventions that give you the skills and insight to make meaningful change.
+Regardless of the causes of your social anxiety disorder, specialized, comprehensive treatment can help you take control of your symptoms via targeted emotional and behavioral interventions that give you the skills and insight to make meaningful change.
 Thoughtful layering of therapeutic modalities such as Cognitive Behavioral Therapy, Somatic Experiencing, and holistic therapies can give you new avenues towards healing that allow you to gain psychological stability, increase distress tolerance, and heal from overwhelming worry.
 For many people with social anxiety, therapy groups are one of the most significant pieces of the recovery puzzle, giving you the opportunity to face your fears within a warm, supportive, and nonjudgmental milieu.
 With the right care in the right environment, you can find relief from the pain of Social Anxiety Disorder and move toward a richer, more fulfilling, and happier life.

 Bridges to Recovery offers comprehensive residential treatment for people struggling with Social Anxiety Disorder as well as co-occurring mental health disorders.
 Contact us to learn more about our innovative program and how we can help you or your loved one on the path toward healing.